Grow and Prosper

 Overview

-A new ‘Grow and Prosper Corangamite’ will bring together economic development, tourism, arts and culture and events and festivals strategies.
+Council’s ‘Grow and Prosper Corangamite’ brings together economic development, tourism, arts and culture and events and festivals strategies.

-The aim is to ensure Council has a strategy that serves our Shire's unique needs, opportunities, and aspirations.
-Council staff will work with the community and industry sectors to determine exactly what businesses, artists and other stakeholders aspire to and how we can make it happen.
+The framework ensures Council has a strategy that serves our Shire's unique needs, opportunities, and aspirations.
+Council staff will work with the community and industry sectors during the implementation of the framework to ensure the needs of businesses, artists and other stakeholders are being addressed.

 While Grow and Prosper has been initiated by Corangamite Shire Council, it encapsulates the ideas, aspirations and knowledge of our businesses, creatives and the broader community.
 It is a framework and actions made with you, not for you.